bthreader/Func-Fin-Eng/Buffers/README.md

 2. When a quote for stock X arrives:

-- If there is a trade price on record, it sets the price of X as 0.8 times the last trade price plus the quote mid.
+- If there is a trade price on record, it sets the price of X as 0.8 times the last trade price plus 0.2 times the quote mid.
 - If there is no trade price on record, it sets the price of X as the quote mid.

 ## Improvements

+### 1. Thread-Safe Priority Queue

 There isn't a dotnet standard library thread-safe priority queue.
 To enhance the system further, a custom one could be built.
 This enhancement would enable assigning higher priority to specific transactions, such as larger trades or trades associated with heavily weighted stocks in the portfolio.

+### 2. Fallback Mechanism for Trade Buffer

+Currently, if the trade buffer gets filled to a point where the Consumer cannot empty it, there is a risk that quotes will never be processed.
+To address this, a mechanism could be built to periodically check the state of the trade buffer and, if necessary, temporarily prioritize processing quotes.
+This way, we could ensure that quotes are consistently processed, even in scenarios where the trade buffer is heavily loaded.